 - a.
 Common variables can always be changed. - b.
 Local variables may not be written at any time other than when a macro is in execution.
 Any attempt to do so is invalidated.
 However, rewriting of local variables during macro execution may cause an unexpected failure.
-Before attempting the rewriting, stop the machine operation by single stop function and check to see if it is safe to rewrite variables. - c The written local variables and common variables #100 through #149 are reset to "blank" by the reset operation or the power-on operation.
+Before attempting the rewriting, stop the machine operation by single stop function and check to see it it is safe to rewrite variables. - c.
+The written local variables and common variables #100 through #149 are reset to "blank" by the reset operation or the power-on operation.

-- 2 8 24 9 Considerations And Remarks For User Macros
+2.8.24.9 Considerations And Remarks For User Macros

-- (1) Summary of Restrictions
+- (1) Summary of Restrictions - a.

-- a.
 Available Variables

-#1 through #33 Local variables
+#1 through #33 ··· Local variables.

-#100 through #149 - Common variables
+#100 through #149 - Common variables.

 #500 through #549 - System variables